1973 ABA playoffs: ABA Finals: (E2) Kentucky Colonels vs. (W2) Indiana Pacers

 Freddie Lewis scored 28 of his 31 points in the second half as the Pacers took a nine-point lead with under nine minutes to go.
 But Kentucky stormed back with a 19–5 run (emphasized by a Louie Dampier three-pointer to tie it) that saw them lead 85–80 with under two minutes to go.
 George McGinnis soon got fouled by Artis Gilmore (his sixth foul) that saw him make both free throws before Freddie Lewis subsequently got the ball and made it from the three-line.
 Kentucky got the ball and tried to run it down, but Walt Simon missed his 16-ft shot that saw Indiana rebound it with 0:48 to go.
 On the inbound play, Lewis tried to get the ball to McGinnis, but the ball went out of bounds with under 30 seconds to play.
-On the Kentucky inbound, McGinnis would bat the pass away and picked it up for what became a slam dunk to give Indiana a 87–86 lead with 0:23 to play.
+On the Kentucky inbound, McGinnis would bat the pass away and picked it up for what became a slam dunk to give Indiana an 87–86 lead with 0:23 to play.
 Jim O'Brien missed a shot for Kentucky that saw Mel Daniels fouled on the rebound.
 Lewis was then fouled on the inbound play that sent him to the free-throw line that saw him make both with under five seconds to go.

 Kentucky took control of the first half for a twelve-point lead that had fans thinking the team would possibly not enjoy the cases of champagne wheeled through the Coliseum for a potential series victory for the Pacers.
 Once trailing 70–58 in the third, Indiana pulled within two late in the third quarter, but the Colonels dominated from there, turning a 78–76 lead to 88–76 as the Colonels staved off elimination and sent the series back home to Louisville.

 After leading by one point at halftime, Indiana pounced on Kentucky's weak third quarter (where they went three of 22 for just eleven points), with George McGinnis scoring 13 of his 27 points in that quarter that the Colonels could not recover from.
 It was the last game for Gus Johnson, who recorded seven rebounds and played late defense against Artis Gilmore.

 Four members of the Pacers eventually made the Naismith Basketball Hall of Fame: Gus Johnson (2010), Mel Daniels (2012), Roger Brown (2013), and George McGinnis (2017), to go along with head coach Bobby Leonard (2014) while the Colonels saw three players inducted in Dan Issel (1993), Artis Gilmore (2011), and Louie Dampier (2015).